CaDaBu/Analysis-of-Ohio-Congressional-Districts/Index.md

 points of the polygon.

-The algorithm takes a polygon and decomposes it into a triangle and a polygon with a strictly smaller numer of sides.
-It adds the triangle to a list of triangles and the decomposes the new smaller polygon into a triangle and an even smaller polygon.
-Thus by itterating this process the function tri produces a complete triangulation of the given polygon.
+The algorithm takes a polygon and decomposes it into a triangle and a polygon with a strictly smaller number of sides.
+It adds the triangle to a list of triangles and then decomposes the new smaller polygon into a triangle and an even smaller polygon.
+Thus by iterating this process the function tri produces a complete triangulation of the given polygon.

     tri<-function(x){
           x<-preproc(x)